CraftsmenLtd/BloodConnect/docs/README.md

 For BloodConnect documentation is being [reStructuredText](https://en.wikipedia.org/wiki/ReStructuredText) (RST, ReST or ReST) with [Sphinx](https://www.sphinx-doc.org/en/master/).
 There are few reasons behind it:

-- It is lightweight and better for technical documentation rather than Markdown
+- Lightweight and better for technical documentation rather than Markdown`.
-- Generate output of multiple types of documentation (HTML, PDF, LaTeX etc.)
+- Generation of output for multiple types of documentations (HTML, PDF, LaTeX etc.).
-- Math formula and better support for code snippets
+- Math formula and better support for code snippets.
-- Has built in support of using extensions
+- Built in support of using extensions.

 Learn reStructuredText with Sphinx: https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html